-Pleckgate High School is a successful and oversubscribed school that is part of the Education Partnership Trust (EPT).
-We share the principles of the Trust of high expectations, partnership, passion and innovation, and look forward to sharing our values with you at our Open Events.
+Pleckgate High School is a successful and oversubscribed school that is part of the EducationPartnership Trust (EPT).
+We share the principles of high expectations, a commitment to raising standards and improving opportunities as well as a relentless drive for continuous improvement.
+We look forward to sharing our values with you at our open events.